scottie-l/reading-notes/reading-notes-401/class-15.md

 |   |   |   | / |   | \ |   |   |   |   | \ |   |
 |   |   |15 |   |   |   |22 |   |   |   |   |105|

-Seaching a BST: Searching a BST can be done quickly, because all you do is compare the node you are searching for against the root of the tree or sub-tree.
+Searching a BST: Searching a BST can be done quickly, because all you do is compare the node you are searching for against the root of the tree or sub-tree.
 If the value is smaller, you only traverse the left side.
 If the value is larger, you only traverse the right side.

 Let’s say we are searching 15.
 We start by comparing the value 15 to the value of the root, 23.